kiegroup/kie-uxd-sandbox/design/example/design.md

 ## Pattern Variation 1
 ![Title of image](img/image-name-goes-here.jpg)

-  1. **Description Label One:** This is what the callout is pointing to and why it matters
+  1. **Description Label One:** This is what the callout is pointing to and why it matters.
+I just added a sentence.

   1. **Description Label Two:** (optional):
     - This is what the callout is pointing to and why it matters